gwax/www-gwax/posts/2016/09/slowcooker-yogurt.rst

 I have a 14 month old daughter, a wife that likes yogurt with granola, and I kind of like the stuff too.
 Needless to say, we go through a lot of yogurt in my house.
-Specifically, we go through a lot of plain, whole milk, greek yogurt.
+Specifically, we go through a lot of plain, whole milk, Greek yogurt.

 We were recently visiting my wife's aunt and uncle (my daughter's graunt and gruncle), and we had yogurt most mornings.
 They use an